thabaniBBD2712/Food-Delivery-API/README.md

 * C# version ?? (idk)

 ## Developing
-Open terminal and execute `dotnet restore` to install dependencies
+Open terminal and execute `dotnet restore` to install dependencies <br/>
+If using VisualStudio, make sure to open `FoodDeliveryAPI.csproj` as the project, and not just the project folder

 ### Initialising DB
-1. Open your favourite SQL Server manager and connect to `(localdb)\MSSQLLocalDB`.
+1. Open your favourite SQL Server manager and connect to `(localdb)\MSSQLLocalDB`
 2. Run script `db\CreateStatement.sql`

 ## Running